SayadiFWD/potluck-frontend/src/endpointAPI.md

 1) Design State of the App (what slices of state is needed)

+createpotluck: input data
+createfoodlistform: input data, list of foods
+inviteguest: input data, list of guests

+first two forms will carry on and add state to the next form last form will have the action of submit to post

+dashboard: potlucklist => grab all events => filter by id => for nearest event filter eventlist feed

+same with list function => will find event and insert props into

+event page: selected event
+selected event guestlist
+selected event foodlist
+selected event info

+login: input data

+signup: input data

 2) Design the types of actions the state might suffer

+CurrentUser: [create, edit, delete] user
+EventsList: [create, edit, delete]

 3) Create one reducer function per slice of state
 4) Combine all reducers
 5) use create store to create redux store